tikv/tikv/docs/how-to/get-started/deploy-using-docker-compose.md

 ---
 title: Install and Deploy TiKV Using Docker Compose
 summary: Use Docker Compose to quickly deploy a TiKV testing cluster on a single machine.
-category: operations
+category: how-to
 ---

 # Install and Deploy TiKV Using Docker Compose

 This guide describes how to quickly deploy a TiKV testing cluster using [Docker Compose](https://github.com/pingcap/tidb-docker-compose/) on a single machine.
 Currently, this installation method only supports the Linux system.

 > **Warning:** Do not use Docker Compose to deploy the TiKV cluster in the production environment.
-For production, [use Ansible to deploy the TiKV cluster](deploy-tikv-using-ansible.md).
+For production, [use Ansible to deploy the TiKV cluster](../deploy/using-ansible.md).

 ## Prerequisites